Galaxy of Horrors: Iris

 A man named Dave tries to hide a dead body, but his smartphone's AI, Iris, has developed a sense of ethics and justice, challenging his actions and finding ways to thwart him.

 Flesh Computer

 A weary handyman does his best to maintain order and care for his cybernetic "pet project", a strange mix of machine and flesh.
 But when a pair of thuggish residents threaten a young girl, the line between human and machine becomes blurred.

 Pathos

 A man is hooked up to a machine via a large tube attached to the top of his head; he pays for experiences, his senses, and life itself with increasing desperation as the computer system steadily blocks each of his senses after he has an unauthorized thought.

 Eveless

-In a future world where women no longer exist, two men have desperately tried to conceive one themselves experimentally.
+In a future world where women no longer exist, two men have desperately tried to conceive.
 One of them is in labour and neither is prepared for what is about to happen.